juju/docs/src/en/models-config.md

-There may be times, particularly when dealing with complex cloud environments or running multiple instances of Juju, where it would be useful to control further aspects of the models you create with Juju.
+There may be times, particularly when dealing with complex cloud environments or running multiple instances of Juju, where it would be useful to control further aspects of the models you create.

 ## Getting and setting individual values